epam/edp-install/docs/user-guide/add-marketplace.md

 1. Navigate to the **Marketplace** section on the navigation bar to see the Marketplace overview page.

-2. Click the component name to open its details window and click **Create from template**:
+2. Select the component, open its details window and click **Create from template**:

   !![Create from template](../assets/user-guide/edp-portal-marketplace-create-from-template.png "Create from template")